 I'm ready to run a Code Club

-If you have already found a venue, volunteers and kids to take part in your Code Club, then you're ready to get started.
-All you need to do is register and verify your club.
+If you have already found a venue, volunteers and children to take part in your Code Club, then you're ready to get started.
+All you need to do is register and nominate a safeguarding sponsor for your club.

 Frequently Asked Questions

 Got questions about starting a Code Club?
 Check out the answers in our FAQs.